onnx/working-groups/safety-related-profile/documents/conv_specification_example/README.md

 - All inputs are in the real domain ($\mathbb R$)
 - The number of spatial axes of the tensors shall be equal to 2
 - Attribute `auto_pad` shall be set to `NOTSET
-- Attribute `group` is either set to 1 (stsanrd convolution) or to the number of channel of the input tensor (depthwise convolution)
+- Attribute `group` is either set to 1 (standard convolution) or to the number of channel of the input tensor (depthwise convolution)
 - Default values for attributes are not supported (i.e., all attributes shall be be given explicit values)

 ### Signature